About

 • Continuous Professional Development (Compliant for both SACE and ASCHP)

-• Specializes in Supportive Intervention and Wellness (SIW) approach © 2020
+• Specialises in Supportive and Integrative Wellness (SIW) approach © 2020

 • Ownership and management of an independent company focusing on remedial, support, and enrichment learning